 Demonstrated ability to execute designs and coordinate implementation of technical projects, or operational assignments from beginning to end, using project management principles.

-Knowledge of electronics circuit and system design, testing and troubleshooting.
+Solid foundation in electronics circuit and system design, testing and troubleshooting.

 Excellent organizational and record keeping skills.